Abatement Costs: The Costs of Reducing Emissions

 We could also switch to burning cleaner forms of fuels to generate our electricity or power our vehicles.
-Natural gas (mostly methane) is a cleaner form of fuel than either coal or gasoline, in part because methane is a simpler form of hydrocarbon — CH4 — and it's main combustion products are water and CO2, with minor amounts of nitrous and sulfurous gases that contribute to pollution.
-In constrast, coal burning releases substantial quantities of these gases along with other harmful gases, some of which contain mercury, which causes long-lasting environmental damage.
-It is estimated that the US has lowered its carbon dioxide emissions by something like 0.5 GT in the last year thanks to the increase in gas-burning power plants, utilizing gas from the Marcellus Shale and other gas-rich formations.
+Natural gas (mostly methane) is a cleaner form of fuel than either coal or gasoline, in part because methane is a simpler form of hydrocarbon — CH4 — and its main combustion products are water and CO2, with minor amounts of nitrous and sulfurous gases that contribute to pollution.
+In contrast, coal burning releases substantial quantities of these gases along with other harmful gases, some of which contain mercury, which causes long-lasting environmental damage.
+It is estimated that the US has lowered its carbon dioxide emissions by something like 0.5 GT in the last year, thanks to the increase in gas-burning power plants, utilizing gas from the Marcellus Shale and other gas-rich formations.

 The other strategies for reducing emissions revolve around technologies that do not involve burning fossil fuels for energy.
 Wind and solar are certainly expanding, but they are still not as cheap as generating electricity from fossil fuels.
-The costs of generating electricity by various means has been studied by the US Energy Information Administration, and some of their results are shown in table below, ranking these energy sources in terms of the system levelized costs (in dollars per MWh of electricity) for a new plant that would come on line in the year 2017.
-The system levelized costs here include the money needed to build and safely maintain a power plant spread out over the lifetime of the plant.
+The costs of generating electricity by various means have been studied by the US Energy Information Administration, and some of their results are shown in table below, ranking these energy sources in terms of the system levelized costs (in dollars per MWh of electricity) for a new plant that would come online in the year 2017.
+The system levelized costs here include the money needed to build and safely maintain a power plant, spread out over the lifetime of the plant.

 Cost of Energy Sources